Excellent Execution: 4 Leadership Pillars

 How to Achieve Excellent Strategy Execution

 How do you dramatically alter these results?
 Unfortunately, most companies and leaders discount the importance of how they engage employees with change or new strategies.
 Instead, they focus on technology over people.
-I discuss this in numerous other posts.
+I discuss this in other posts.
 Also, see The Death of Customer Service.

 In this leadership video, I share four keys for preparing and helping your employees to achieve excellent execution.